-Before you invest, you may want to review the YieldMaxTM AMD Option Income Strategy ETF (the "Fund") statutory prospectus and statement of additional information, which contain more information about the Fund and its risks.
-The current statutory prospectus and statement of additional information dated February 28, 2024 are incorporated by reference into this Summary Prospectus.
+Before you invest, you may want to review the YieldMax[®] BRK.B Option Income Strategy ETF (the "Fund") statutory prospectus and statement of additional information about the Fund and its risks.
+The current statutory prospectus and statement of additional information dated February 28, 2025 are incorporated by reference into this Summary Prospectus.
 You can find the Fund's statutory prospectus, statement of additional information, reports to shareholders, and other information about the Fund online at www.yieldmaxetfs.com.
 You can also get this information at no cost by calling at (866) 864-3968 or by sending an e-mail request to info@yieldmaxetfs.com.